 The only two parties that can read the data or the server and your browser.

-The TLS layer acts like sheild, blocking unwanted eyes from watching your conversation.
+The TLS (the acronym for Transport layer Security) layer acts like shield, blocking unwanted eyes from watching your conversation.

 The Active Attacker or Man In the Middle Attack

 Sometimes attackers are more aggressive.
 They set up their own infrastructures to reroute request.
 This is known as a Man in the Middle Attack.

 Without using HTTPS you have no a surety you are talking to the desired server.
 And the server cannot determine if it really is talking to you.

 With HTTPS, there is a level of data integrity that protects you from an attacker intercepting your requests and the server's responses.
 The certificates require that each end know how to encrypt and decrypt the data and only they know how to do this.